The Secret (2006 film): Packaging

 The film has been described as a "slick repackaging" of the Law of Attraction, a concept originating in the New Thought ideas of the late 19th century.
-In producing the film, the law was intentionally "packaged" with a focus on "wealth enhancement" — differing from the more spiritual orientation of the New Thought Movement.
+In producing the film, the law was intentionally "packaged" with a focus on "wealth enhancement", a departure from the more spiritual orientation of the New Thought Movement.
 One of the film's backers stated, "we desired to hit the masses, and money is the number one thing on the masses' minds".
-A review in salon.com described the packaging of the products related to the film as having "a look... that conjures a 'Da Vinci Code' aesthetic, full of pretty faux parchment, quill-and-ink fonts and wax seals.
+A review in salon.com described the packaging of the products related to the film as having "a look... that conjures a 'Da Vinci Code' aesthetic, full of pretty faux parchment, quill-and-ink fonts and wax seals."